Xetibo/ReSet-Doc/sections/result/daemon.typ

 #subsubsection("Audio")
 As planned in @Architecture, the PulseAudio library was used to implement the audio portion of the ReSet daemon.
 In concrete terms, the library libpulse-binding
-@libpulse_binding, which wraps the C PulseAudio functions to rust was used.
+@libpulse_binding, which wraps the C PulseAudio functions to Rust was used.

 Similarly to the mainloop, a listener loop is created for PulseAudio which will continue to receive events from both the PulseAudio server and the DBus daemon.